-extensive and comprehensive ongoing assistance to learn skills; and
+extensive and comprehensive ongoing assistance to learn skills;

-tasks completed partially or fully by the job placement specialist, as necessary.
+assistance with tasks completed partially or fully by the job placement specialist, as necessary; and

+assistance with obtaining employment.

-To meet Benchmark A, the customer must
+For both Basic and Enhanced Job Placement to meet Benchmark A, the customer must

 complete all training,

-obtain a job, and work five days or five shifts at the job (not cumulative calendar days) with the customer working the minimum hours identified on the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B, and the Benchmark Status Report, with the employment that was obtained meeting:
+obtain a job and work five days (not cumulative calendar days) or five shifts at the job, with the customer working in a job that is achieving:

+one of the six-digit SOCs listed within the employment goals;

-all (100 percent) nonnegotiable employment conditions;
+100 percent nonnegotiable employment conditions; and

-at least half (50 percent or more) of the negotiable employment conditions; and
+50 percent or more of the negotiable employment conditions identified on the VR1845B, Bundled Job Placement Services Plan-Part B and Status Report.

-one of the six-digit Standard Occupational Codes (SOCs) listed with the employment goals.

 17.4.2.2 Process and Procedure

 The Employment Services Provider (ESP) receives the VR1840, Job Placement Services Referral form.
 The referral form includes any documentation that will prepare the job placement specialist to better work with the customer, such as medical or psychological reports, case notes, vocational testing, and employment data collected by VR staff.
 The referral establishes the date and time for the Job Placement planning meeting.